newaetech/ChipJabber-Unplugged/docs/index.md

 !!!
 WARNING

 	This repo is still a work in progress.
 The uploaded material currently supports the Circuit Cellar article.
 More details of the full kits is coming shortly, check back soon.
 Annoucements will come via [NewAE Technology's low-volume newsletter](https://tinyletter.com/newaetech).

+!!!
+INFO

+	Check out the [Crowd-Supply Page](https://www.crowdsupply.com/newae/chipjabber-unplugged) for more details.
+Currently it's just a blank sign-up to be notified when kits are available!

 ## Variants